 Our lawyers will zealously defend you, helping you to negotiate a plea bargain or even have the case against you thrown out.

-From our offices in Fargo and Valley City, we defend people throughout North Dakota and Minnesota.
+From our office in Fargo, we defend people throughout North Dakota and Minnesota.